wikimedia/mediawiki-extensions-WikiLexicalData/README.md

 	- /Incremental - necessary update scripts to keep your extension installation in sync with the trunk
 - Images/ - images used in the Wikidata UI
 - OmegaWiki/ - the current main (only) application of the Wikidata framework
-- /includes - contains WikiLexicalData's WikiMedia extensions of Special Pages, Tags and API
+- includes/ - contains WikiLexicalData's WikiMedia extensions of Special Pages, Tags and API
+- maintenance/ - currently contains our own update.php
 - perl-tools/ - import/export tools written in Perl ( outdated )
 - php-tools/ - import/export tools written in PHP ( outdated )
 - util/ - ( outdated )